BIGJRA/BIGJRA.github.io/reborn.md

 This battle features the new Chess Board Field.
 While stuff like Grassy Terrain and Super-Heated Field are farily intuitive, you really should read up about Chess Board field as much as possible and use this battle to learn the ins-and-outs.
 Essentially each team member will get a chess board piece rank that will affect various things like stat boosts and even priority.
 They are fixed for each ordered team, although some will change depending on ordering, so keep that in mind as you make a chess board team.
 Luckily this means that the opponents' teams will always use the same ranks, so I will list them for each chess fight.

 Anyways, with all that said, Cain doesn't really have a ton of optimization here with his team, although it is getting better.
-He now uses Mimikyu, which is of course annoying thanks to its ability and optimal moveset.
+He now uses Mimikyu, which is annoying thanks to its ability and optimal moveset.
 His Muk and Nidoking are strong as ever, and his Primarina and Marowak may be slow but will hit you really hard.
 The key to winning this one is probably just consistent fast offense with a couple of things in the back to deal with Mimikyu and Nidoking if need be.

 Anyways, once you win, we can talk to Luna.